-Texas Longhorns freshmen point guard Cory Joseph is following in the footsteps of long time teammate Tristan Thompson in declaring for the 2011 NBA Draft.
+Texas Longhorns freshman point guard Cory Joseph is following in the footsteps of long time teammate Tristan Thompson in declaring for the 2011 NBA Draft.

-All year long we´ve watched Tristan Thompson do work in the paint and play like a true veteran rather than a freshmen.
+All year long we´ve watched Tristan Thompson do work in the paint and play like a true veteran rather than a freshman.

 Cory Joseph on the other hand had an up and down year, and one must ask if he’s indeed NBA ready?
 Despite his struggles we take a closer look.
 For starters, it’s rare to see a freshman point guard start and play major minutes for a top 25 team.

 Texas was ranked in the top 10 for most of the year and had the opportunity to be ranked #1 nation but dropped an unexpected game to the Nebraska Cornhuskers